GreatToCreate/FlyAPI/README.md

     docker compose -f docker-compose-api-example.yml up -d

-If you're looking to run the entire suite of Fly Dangerous-related services, ensure that you've cloned all of the repos into the same parent director (FlyAPI, FlyBot, and FlyAnalytics), edit the necessary environmental variables (specifically token), and execute this from the FlyAPI Project Root:
+If you're looking to run the entire suite of Fly Dangerous-related services, ensure that you've cloned all of the repos into the same parent directory (FlyAPI, FlyBot, and FlyAnalytics), edit the necessary environmental variables (specifically token), and execute this from the FlyAPI Project Root:

 	docker compose -f docker-compose-full-example.yml up -d